Fabio-Ottaviani-Dev/Fabio-Ottaviani-Dev/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on prototyping an api frontend in vuejs
+- 🔭 I’m currently working on prototyping an api frontend in VueJs
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning VueJs

 <!--
 - 👯 I’m looking to collaborate on ...